The UBC community offers a number of opportunities to learn mindfulness and practice meditation, including on-campus mediation groups, and webinars.

 - Stress response

 To stay informed and up to date on all of the health and wellbeing offerings for UBC faculty and staff, sign up for the Healthy UBC Monthly Newsletter.
-If you have any questions about mindfulness at UBC, contact email@example.com.
+If you have any questions about mindfulness at UBC, contact the Workplace Wellbeing Associate EFAP at firstname.lastname@example.org.